bioidiap/bob.ip.binseg/doc/results/baselines/index.rst

 F1 Scores (micro-level)
 -----------------------

-* Benchmark results for models: DRIU, HED, M2U-Net and U-Net.
+* Benchmark results for models: DRIU, HED, M2U-Net, U-Net, and Little W-Net.
 * Models are trained and tested on the same dataset (**numbers in bold** indicate approximate number of parameters per model).
-Models are trained for a fixed number of 1000 epochs, with a learning rate of 0.001 until epoch 900 and then 0.0001 until the end of the training.
+DRIU, HED, M2U-Net and U-Net Models are trained for a fixed number of 1000 epochs, with a learning rate of 0.001 until epoch 900 and then 0.0001 until the end of the training, after being initialized with a VGG-16 backend.
+Little W-Net models are trained using a cosine anneling strategy (see [SMITH-2017]_) for 2000 epochs.
 * During the training session, an unaugmented copy of the training set is used as validation set.
 We keep checkpoints for the best performing networks based on such validation set.
 The best performing network during training is used for evaluation.
+* Image masks are used during the evaluation, errors are only assessed within the masked region.
 * Database and model resource configuration links (table top row and left column) are linked to the originating configuration files used to obtain these results.